In the Kitch

 Veggie burgers.
 If you have leftovers, these zucchini cakes work great as a veggie burger!

-Just reheat them in the oven at 350ºF for about 10 minutes, until heated through.
 They should keep covered in the fridge for up to 5 days.

 Vegetarian zucchini crab cakes stacked on top of each other on a plate with a spoon of tartar sauce.

-More Flavorful Appetizers to Try
+More Fun & Flavorful Appetizers to Try

 • Buffalo chicken dip with green onions in serving dish.